CBS Corporation: Subsequent developments

 In January 2006, CBS and DIC Entertainment signed a multi-year deal in which DIC bought the Saturday morning airtime as "CBS's Saturday Morning Secret Slumber Party".
 In June 2006, DiC added a production partner AOL's KOL.
 Thus, this block would be called "KOL's Saturday Morning Secret Slumber Party on CBS".

-On January 24, 2006, CBS Corporation and Warner Bros. created a new broadcast network, The CW.
+On January 24, 2006, CBS Corporation and Time Warner created a new broadcast network, The CW.
 The network officially debuted on September 18, 2006.
-The network formally debuted on September 20 with the 2-hour premiere of America's Next Top Model.
-The network is the result of a merger of The WB (a Warner Bros. holding) and UPN (a CBS Corporation holding).
-CBS Corporation and Time Warner each own 50% of the network.
-Tribune Broadcasting (which previously owned a 25% stake on The WB) and CBS Corporation contributed its stations as new network affiliates.
+The CW formally debuted on September 20 with the 2-hour premiere of America's Next Top Model.
+The CW is the result of a merger of The WB (a Warner Bros. holding) and UPN (a CBS Corporation holding).
+CBS Corporation and Time Warner each owned 50% of The CW.
+Tribune Broadcasting (which previously owned a 25% stake on The WB) and CBS Television Stations contributed its stations as new network affiliates.

 On May 23, 2006, CBS Corporation sold Paramount Parks to the Cedar Fair Entertainment Company.
 With this acquisition, Cedar Fair became the third-largest theme park operator.
 On June 30, 2006, Cedar Fair completed its acquisition of Paramount Parks from CBS Corporation in a cash transaction valued at US$1.24 billion.
 The transaction included a 10-year license that allowed Cedar Fair to use the Paramount name in the parks through the 2017 season.

-On February 7, 2007, CBS sold seven stations in Providence, Rhode Island, Austin, Texas, Salt Lake City and West Palm Beach, Florida to Cerberus Capital Management for US$185 million.
+On February 7, 2007, CBS sold seven smaller-market stations in Providence, Rhode Island, Austin, Texas, Salt Lake City, and West Palm Beach, Florida to Cerberus Capital Management for US$185 million.
 It sold another station, WFRV-TV in Green Bay, Wisconsin, and its satellite station, WJMN-TV in Escanaba, Michigan, to Liberty Media on February 13, 2007.
 News reports estimate the deal at about US$234 million.
 CBS is swapping the stations and US$170 million in cash for 7.59 million shares of CBS common stock held by Liberty Media.